Holographic Foliations: Self-Similar Quasicrystals from Hyperbolic Honeycombs: The General Case and Remaining 2D Quasicrystals

 This strategy now continues to 4D and higher dimensions, although we explain it in 4D for simplicity.
 Note that a 4D polytope has 0D vertices, 1D edges, 2D faces, and 3D {\it facets}.

 We start with a $\{p,q,r,s\}$ boundary, which defines our waterline.
 At a given vertex $v$ in this boundary, a certain configuration of $\{p,q,r\}$'s meet below the waterline.
 The vertex $v$ will become the black dot at the center of the corresponding vertex tile.
 When we grow by a half step, we surround the vertex $v$ by its dual $\{s,r,q\}$, with a certain number of these $\{s,r,q\}$ vertices submerged at the centers of the aforementioned $\{p,q,r\}$'s; we colour these vertices in \textbf{black}.
 Now we colour the rest of the dual $\{s,r,q\}$ as follows: \begin{enumerate} \item Any facet (or face) of the $\{s,r,q\}$ with {\it all} of its vertices coloured black, is coloured \textbf{red}.
 Each such red facet (or face) is dual to a completely submerged edge (or completely submerged face) hanging down from the original $\{p,q,r,s\}$ boundary. \item Any facet (or face) of the $\{s,r,q\}$ with {\it some} (but not all) of its vertices coloured black, is coloured \textbf{blue}.
 Each blue facet (or face) is dual to an exposed edge (or exposed face) lying in the original $\{p,q,r,s\}$ boundary.
 This corresponds to a black edge (or face) in the corresponding vertex tile.
 If this blue facet (or face) has one black vertex, it is dual to an exposed 1-edge (or exposed 1-face) -- i.e. a solid black line (or face) in the corresponding vertex tile; and if it has two black vertices, it is dual to an exposed 2-edge (or exposed 2-face) -- i.e. a dashed black line (or face) in the corresponding vertex tile; and so on. \item Any remaining facets (or faces) of the $\{s,r,q\}$ are coloured \textbf{green}.
 The edges (or faces) of the $\{s,r,q\}$ lying in the green region (or its boundary) are exposed edges (or faces) in the new $\{s,r,q,p\}$ boundary, and are shown as green edges (or faces) in the corresponding vertex tile.
-In particular, the edges (or faces) forming the boundary between the blue and green regions in the $\{s,r,q\}$, correspond to exposed 2-edges (or 2-faces) -- shown as dashed green lines (or faces) in the corresponding vertex tiles; the remaining edges (or faces) in the interior of the green region correspond to the exposed 1-edges (or 1-faces) -- shown as solid green lines (or faces) in the corresponding vertex tile; and so on. \end{enumerate} As before, we can express all of the 4D substitution rules in terms of tiles involving just 1-faces and 2-faces.
+In particular, the edges (or faces) forming the boundary between the blue and green regions in the $\{s,r,q\}$, correspond to exposed 2-edges (or 2-faces) -- shown as dashed green lines (or faces) in the corresponding vertex tiles; the remaining edges (or faces) in the interior of the green region correspond to the exposed 1-edges (or 1-faces) -- shown as solid green lines (or faces) in the corresponding vertex tile; and so on. \end{enumerate} Analogously to the 2D case (where we could express all substitution rules in terms of 1-vertices and 2-vertices) and the 3D case (where we could express all substitution rules in terms of tiles involving just 1-edges and 2-edges), in the 4D case, we can express all of the 4D substitution rules in terms of tiles involving just 1-faces and 2-faces.
+This set of tiles could then be further reduced using the higher dimensional version of the Gauss-Bonnet formula \cite{coxeter1973regular}.